xmanolas/SCORe1-app/README.md

 # SC_SWIFT

-First project using Swift in XCode - a pilot draft for a proposed drinking awareness app
+Working prototype for an app using Swift in XCode -